-Up until the 1970s, the semiconductor and software industries essentially offered identical pipelines for workers14 (and indeed, at some schools like MIT and University of California, Berkeley, the two fields remain organized within the same department15).
-Students attended universities equipped with early computers, took lectures from faculty pioneering these nascent fields, and graduated into this new industry where it was assumed that they would apprentice for multiple years before being productive employees.16 workers.
+Up until the 1970s, the semiconductor software industries essentially and offered identical pipelines for workers13 (and indeed, at some schools like MIT and University of California, Berkeley, the two fields remain organized within department14). the same Students attended universities equipped with early computers, took lectures from faculty pioneering these nascent fields, and graduated into this new industry where it was assumed that they would apprentice for multiple years before being productive employees.15

+Yet, a slow divergence between these fields that began in the 1980s and 1990s has accelerated in the past two decades, creating vastly different pipelines for workers.
 First and most importantly, software engineering has become ever more democratized, opening up the field to new workers at all ages.
-Computers, which were once only available in multimillion dollar computing centers on university campuses, are now widely available to every American.17 The opensource movement in software has allowed any budding engineer with access to a computer to tinker with existing software and build their own-all for free.18
+Computers, which were once only available in multimillion dollar computing centers on university campuses, are now widely available to every American.16 The open-source movement in software has allowed any budding engineer with access to a computer to tinker with existing software and build their own-all for free.17